Vegeta2020/CIA-SSD/README.md

 Test Split: [Submission link](http://www.cvlibs.net/datasets/kitti/eval_object_detail.php?&result=b4e17f75f5baa917c4f250e832aace71682c3a84)

 You may download the pre-trained model [here](https://drive.google.com/file/d/1ZpGcmkpNj9RVeQylM_xqMZ_b4RGoKQFJ/view?usp=sharing), which is trained on the train split (3712 samples).
-The moderate 3D AP is normal in the range of 79.8±0.15
+Notice that it's normal to obtain the moderate 3D AP as 79.8±0.15 when you train it by your own.

 ## Pipeline